xMazzmax/coiffeur-seren/README.md

 During the project I came to the realization that Apple users don't use Google Maps, they use Apple Maps instead.
 I informed my client about it, created him an Apple Business Account, did everything necessary to claim his existing shop on Apple Maps and updated everything like on Google Maps by the end of the project.
 By the time of this writing, the claim of the business profile and the changes to it are still being reviewed by Apple.

 **Logo**
 With the photo I took of my client's logo, I tried to figure out its digital color code.
 Because of variables like lighting, camera and display quality, it was impossible for me to get exactly the original color of the logo.
-Instead of just picking a random color, I decided to go to [Open color](), an awesome open-source color scheme I like, and choose the color that came closest to my clients logo.
-I ended up with LIME 5 (HEX code `#94d82d`).
+Instead of just picking a random color, I decided to go to [Open color](https://yeun.github.io/open-color/), an awesome open-source color scheme, and choose the color that came closest to my clients logo.
+I ended up with [LIME 5](https://yeun.github.io/open-color/#lime) (HEX code `#94d82d`).
 I also tried to find a font family that came close to that of the logo, but I hated every result I ended up with.
-Through sheer luck I ended up on a web tool called [WhatTheFont](https://www.myfonts.com/pages/whatthefont) which identifies the original font family of any uploaded image.
+Through sheer luck I ended up on a web tool called [WhatTheFont](https://www.myfonts.com/pages/whatthefont), which identifies the original font family of any uploaded image.
 After that, I just searched the font family package online, in preview mode I wrote the name of the shop of my customer, made a screenshot of it, applied the right color and – besides the color – had the exact same logo as my client of his window.
 Here's the result:

 ![Logo of my client's business](https://i.postimg.cc/rpR8q576/seren-logo.png)